g4m3r0/GSL-Software-Docs/guide.md

 **E-Mail Settings**
 |Function | Description
 --- | ---
-|SMTP Server| The SMTP server of your email provider.
+|SMTP Server| The SMTP server of your E-Mail provider.
-|SMTP Port| The SMTP port of your email provider.
+|SMTP Port| The SMTP port of your E-Mail provider.
-|SMTP Username| The SMTP username of your email, usually the email address.
+|SMTP Username| The SMTP username of your E-Mail, usually the E-Mail address.
-|SMTP Password| The SMTP username of your email, usually the email password.
+|SMTP Password| The SMTP username of your E-Mail, usually the E-Mail password.
-|E-Mail From| Define the origin email, usually your email address.
+|E-Mail From| Define the origin E-Mail, usually your E-Mail address.
-|Subject| Define the email subject.
+|Subject| Define the E-Mail subject.
-|Body| Define the email body (text).
+|Body| Define the E-Mail body (text).
-|Enable SSL| Enable or disable SSL (depends on your email provider).
+|Enable SSL| Enable or disable SSL (depends on your E-Mail provider).
 |Maximum amount of proxies sent| Limit the number of sent proxies.
-|Attach proxies as text file (else append them to body)| Attach the proxies as text file to the email or append them to the emails body as text in IP:Port format.
+|Attach proxies as text file (else append them to body)| Attach the proxies as a text file to the E-Mail or append them to the E-Mails' body as text in IP:Port format.

 **E-Mail Receiver List**
 |Function | Description